 If you’re using a DIY option such as foam, your skirting may also blow away if it’s not held securely.

-As discussed, AirSkirts’ inflatable skirting uses pressure to hold it in place,
+- AirSkirts’ inflatable skirting uses pressure to hold it in place,

 For DIY skirting, many people use a lock and fastener.
 This is an effective option.
 Others use weighty objects to hold down the bottom of the skirting.

 We’ve mainly discussed RV skirting for winter.
-However, it can also help you to maintain a comfortable temperature in warm weather.
+However, it can also help you maintain a comfortable temperature in warm weather.
 A skirt creates a barrier between your RV’s underbelly and the warm air outside it.
 This helps to keep the temperature inside cool.

 Skirting helps the underbelly of your RV from losing too much heat, even in freezing conditions.
 However, you also need to ensure that the temperature doesn’t drop too low inside the vehicle.

 Insulated RV skirting is worthwhile for anyone using an RV in harsh weather conditions.
-It helps to maintain a comfortable temperature and protects your water lines in cold weather.
+It helps maintain a comfortable temperature and protects your water lines in cold weather.